alaprais/alaprais/README.md

 Appreciate the solid dependability of Statistics™️.
 Drawn to the arcane power promised by the DL/AI automatons.
 Curious about the sooth-sayers of causality.
 And fascinated by how to make it all happen.
-There is so much to know, and limited time to do it - best get started!

 When I'm not writing flowery intros I spend my time with music, games, books, and a suite of miscellaneous revolving hobbies.